 Custom Content Creation.
-In support of our advertisers lead generation programs, we will sometimes create white papers, case studies, webcasts, or videos to our customers-specifications through our Custom Media team.
-These content assets are then promoted to our audience in the context of the advertisers-lead generation programs.
-Our custom offerings allow customers to have content or entire microsites created that focus on topics related to their marketing objectives and include promotion of these vehicles to our users.
+In support of our advertisers lead generation programs, we will sometimes create white papers, case studies, webcasts, videos or even entire microsites to our customers specifications through our Custom Media team.
+These customized content assets are then promoted to our audience in the context of the advertisers lead generation programs.
+Our custom offerings allow customers to have content or entire microsites created that focus on topics related to their marketing objectives and include promotion of these vehicles to our users, which includes IT professionals and buyers of IT products.

 Content Sponsorships.
-IT vendors pay us to sponsor editorially created content vehicles on specific technology topics, such as e-Zines, e-Books, and e-Guides.
+IT vendors, or groups of vendors, pay us to sponsor independent editorially created content vehicles on specific technology topics where the registrant information is then provided to all participating sponsors.
 In some cases, these vehicles are supported by multiple sponsors in a single segment, with the registrant information provided to all participating sponsors.
-Because these offerings are editorially driven, advertisers get the benefit of association with independently created content, and access to qualified sales leads that are researching the topic.
+Because these offerings are editorially driven, advertisers get the benefit of association with independently created content as well as access to qualified sales leads that are researching the topic.

 List Rentals.
-We also offer IT vendors the ability to message relevant registered members on topics related to their interests.
-IT vendors can rent our e-mail and postal lists of registered members using specific criteria such as company size, geography or job title.
+We also offer IT vendors the ability to message registered members on topics related to their interests by renting our e-mail and postal lists of registered members, which is organized using specific criteria such as company size, geography or job title.

 Third Party Revenue Sharing Arrangements.
-We have arrangements with certain third parties, including for the licensing of our online content, for the renting of our database of opted-in e-mail subscribers and for which advertising from customers of certain third parties is made available to our website visitors.
+We have revenue sharing arrangements with certain third parties to allow for the licensing of our online content, for the renting of our database of opted-in e-mail subscribers and to allow advertising from customers of certain third parties to be made available to our website visitors.
 In each of these arrangements we are paid a share of the resulting revenue.

-IT Deal Alert.
-A service designed to grow sales pipelines by providing our customers with alerts on active technology deals.
 Events.
-Events revenue represented 12% and 13% of total revenues for the three months ended June 30, 2013 and 2012, respectively and 9% and 10% of total revenues for the six months ended June 30, 2013 and 2012, respectively.
-Most of our media groups operate revenue generating events.
+Events revenue represented 4% and 5% of total revenues for the three months ended March 31, 2014 and 2013, respectively.
+Most of our media groups operate revenue-generating events.
 The majority of our events are free to IT professionals and are sponsored by IT vendors.
 Attendees are pre-screened based on event-specific criteria such as sector-specific budget size, company size, or job title.
 We offer three types of events: multi-day conferences, single-day seminars and custom events.
-Multi-day conferences provide independent expert content for our attendees and allow vendors to purchase exhibit space and other sponsorship offerings that enable interaction with the attendees.
+Multi-day conferences provide independent content provided by our professionals to our attendees and allow vendors to purchase exhibit space and other sponsorship offerings that enable interaction with the attendees.
 We also hold single-day seminars on various topics in major cities.
-These seminars provide independent content on key sub-topics in the sectors we serve, are free to qualified attendees, and offer multiple vendors the ability to interact with specific, targeted audiences actively focused on buying decisions.
+These seminars provide independent content provided by our professionals on key sub-topics in the sectors we serve, are free to qualified attendees, and offer multiple vendors the ability to interact with specific, targeted audiences actively focused on buying decisions.
 Our custom events differ from our seminars in that they are exclusively sponsored by a single IT vendor, and the content is driven primarily by the sole sponsor.